 - Bone cancer.

-Other cancers can also cause heavy sweating, if they are in an advanced stage.
+Other cancers can also cause heavy sweating, especially if they are in an advanced stage.

 People who have problems with glucose levels that drop too low can also have excessive sweating.
-That includes diabetics, no matter which kind they suffer from – Type 1, Type 2, or gestational diabetes during pregnancy.
+This includes people who have any type of diabetes, whether it be Type 1, Type 2, or gestational diabetes during pregnancy.

-It can also happen to people who suffer from hypoglycemia, which is a condition that causes low blood sugar.
+It can also happen to people who suffer from hypoglycemia - a condition that causes low blood sugar.

-With glucose issues, the excessive sweating will correct itself once your blood sugar stabilizes.
+Excessive sweating caused by glucose issues will correct itself once your blood sugar stabilizes.

-This cause of excessive sweating obviously only applies to women.
-Up to 75 percent of women going through menopause and even some in perimenopause say they experience hot flashes, heavy sweating, and night sweats.
+This particular cause of excessive sweating only applies to women.
+Up to 75% of women going through menopause, and even some in perimenopause, say they experience hot flashes, heavy sweating, and night sweats.

-Experts believe excessive sweating during menopause happens because of dropping estrogen levels.
+Experts believe excessive sweating during menopause primarily happens because of dropping estrogen levels.

 Extreme anxiety can cause heavy sweating, and often, people with hyperhidrosis also experience anxiety.
 If you’re worried or anxious about something, like delivering a public speech, hyperhidrosis symptoms can become exacerbated.
-This phenonemon is also known as stress sweating.
+This phenomenon is also known as stress sweating..

 Obesity or Overeating

-Not all overweight people sweat excessively but being obese can cause you to sweat heavily.
-If you’ve noticed your sweat ramping up as you’ve gained a few pounds, it may be one of the causes for it.
+Not all overweight people sweat excessively, but being obese can cause you to sweat more heavily than if you were of an average weight.
+If you’ve noticed your sweat ramping up as you’ve gained a few pounds, it may be one of the causes of excessive sweating for you.